Top 10 Mistakes Anglers Make Setting Up Their Rigs - Part 1

 So, you want to get out on the water and actually catch a few fish?
 Don’t we all!
-If you struggle with getting fish to nibble, you might be guilty of one of these common mistakes anglers make when setting up their rigs.
+If you struggle with getting fish to nibble, you might be guilty of one of these common mistakes anglers make when setting up their beginner fishing rigs.
 Don’t forget to check back to part one of this blog for additional tips that can help you improve your time on the water.
 And when you want to get a good view and see why the fish aren’t biting — or maybe just to capture every minute of your success — shop GoFish Cam for our underwater fishing camera.
-Those common rig setup mistakes include:
+Those common fishing mistakes include:

 The Wrong Rod and Reel

 If you ever needed an excuse to get out and grab more equipment, here it is.
 When we talk about using the wrong rod and reel, it will be dependent on what you’re fishing and your own fishing preferences.
 But generally speaking, you’ll need vastly different rods when fishing for small trout or big ol’ catfish.
 Using the wrong rod and/or reel generally means you’ll need to put in more effort for less results.